 Rental Rehabilitation Program (RRP).
 The RRP will serve owners of affordable rental housing to both fund improvements, such as, energy-efficiency upgrades and installations, climate adaptation and resiliency improvements, heating, ventilation, and air conditioning (HVAC) replacement or installation, roof replacement, health and safety code corrections, accessibility modifications, and ADA upgrades.
 Loan terms for homeowners vary according to household income and the improvements and repairs that are needed.
 Loan terms for qualifying rental property owners include zero-interest loans for making improvements to their rental properties occupied by eligible tenants.
+Though outreach will occur countywide, additional outreach for this program will be targeted in Country Club, Lincoln Village, Garden Acres, and Kennedy.

-Additionally, the County will complete a housing conditions survey by December 2027-2025 in order to better understand the current housing conditions in the unincorporated county areasand will pursue funding to implement an additional rehabilitation program designed in response to the results of the housing conditions survey.
+Additionally, the County will complete a housing conditions survey by December 2027-2025 in order to better understand the current housing conditions in the unincorporated county areas and will pursue funding to implement an additional rehabilitation program designed in response to the results of the housing conditions survey.

-Responsible Party: Community Development, Human Services Funding: HUD programs (LEAP, CDBG) Timeframe: Complete housing conditions survey by December 20272025 .
-Design additional rehabilitation program by June 2026 .
-Review funding opportunities annually and pursue funding when available, at least every other year ; establish lead abatement program, and rental rehabilitation program, and additional program in response to the housing conditions survey within six months of receiving funding.
+Responsible Party: Community Development, Human Services Funding: HUD programs (LEAP, CDBG) Timeframe: Complete housing conditions survey by December 20272025.
+Design additional rehabilitation program by June 2026.
+Review funding opportunities annually and pursue funding when available, at least every other year; establish lead abatement program, and rental rehabilitation program, and additional program in response to the housing conditions survey within six months of receiving funding.
 Quantified Objective: Assist 50 lower-income homeowners and 50 rental units with necessary home safety rehabilitation projects.

 PROGRAM 4-4 CODE ENFORCEMENT.
-The County will continue to implement code enforcement activities on a complaint basis and, if.
+The County will continue to implement code enforcement activities on a complaint basis and, if .
 The County will evaluate the need for conducting code enforcement on a proactive basis in any area of the Ceounty and, if needed, will enact a proactive code enforcement process for ensuring compliance with building and property maintenance codes, which will include property maintenance, abandoned vehicles, housing conditions, overall blight, and health and safety concerns.
+If proactive enforcement is determined to be needed, priority will be given in lower-income areas such as Country Club, Lincoln Village, Garden Acres, and Kennedy.

-Responsible Party: Community Development

-Funding: Permit fees, local funds Timeframe: Conduct code enforcement on a complaint basis and evaluate the need for a proactive basis by December 2025; implement a proactive code enforcement within eight months if need is identified Quantified Objective: Reduce displacement risk for five lower-income households and facilitate place-based revitalization.
+Responsible Party: Community Development Funding: Permit fees, local funds Timeframe: Conduct code enforcement on a complaint basis and evaluate the need for a proactive basis by December 2025; implement a proactive code enforcement within eight months if need is identified.
+Quantified Objective: Reduce displacement risk for five lower-income households and facilitate place-based revitalization.